-Chicken and Spinach with Creamy Parmesan Mushroom Sauce is your perfect comfort food as well as an easy midweek dinner (you can also use leftovers for lunch).
+Chicken and Spinach in Creamy Parmesan Mushroom Sauce is your perfect comfort food as well as an easy midweek dinner (you can also use leftovers for lunch).
 I love chicken mushroom spinach combination – it’s simple, tasty and never fails no matter what!

-And while you are cooking it – your entire house will smell like a top notch Italian restaurant – all thanks to garlic and Parmesan.
+And while you are cooking this tasty dish – your entire house will smell like a top notch Italian restaurant – all thanks to garlic and Parmesan.
 And don’t you just love the smell of garlic being cooked?
 I used to eat spinach only in salads until I discovered how wonderful it tastes in combination with other ingredients, namely chicken and mushrooms.

 Make sure to use one of your sharpest knives to cut the chicken into thin slices.
 Cutting the chicken used to be such a chore for me until I discovered that I was using the wrong knife!